Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 One of the main things to consider when caring for a cockatiel is where you’re going to put it.
 A cage that’s big enough, with lots of perches and roomy spots for hanging out, should be your priority.
 Cockatiels are not known as “brave” birds, so having the entire height of their enclosure covered will make them feel more secure.

 Cockatiels also need lots of fresh water available at all times in their enclosure.
-Therefore, you’ll want to hang your bird’s food dish as far away from its water dish as possible so that it doesn’t get wet and go bad.
+Therefore, you’ll want to hang your bird’s food dish as far away from its water dish as possible so it doesn’t get wet and go bad.
 Furthermore, you should change the water daily to keep it fresh and clean!

 Cockatiels need a lot of time outside their cage every day in order for them to exercise and stretch their wings.
-A playpen is usually recommended because this makes cleaning up after your bird a lot easier.
+A playpen is usually recommended because this makes cleaning up after your bird easier.

 Housing a cockatiel isn’t as easy as it sounds.
 Whether you’re setting up your first cage or looking to upgrade your cockatiel’s home, check out the well-researched book The Ultimate Guide to Cockatiels, available on Amazon.